-We had a case where an app had be split into dozens of separate components.
+We had a case where an app had been split into dozens of separate components.
 It certainly showed higher performance indicators, but the developers were often faced with problems and bugs caused by improper interaction between microservices.

 Obviously, they could implement the next expected features instead of fixing such malfunctions only if the product’s microservice architecture was simpler.
 So over-splitting functionality into too many services will cause additional costs for maintenance, support, and updates.
 Also, the team involved in such a project will require a wide variety of specific skills to be able to work on it effectively.

-1. Once the business logic of the future product has been defined, it’s better to start with less services to save time and efforts.2.
+1. Once the business logic of the future product has been defined, it’s better to start with fewer services to save time and efforts.2.
 If there are any functional parts that turn out to be critical in terms of performance, they may be further extracted into separate processes.3.
-Prepare proof-of-concept of the architecture you are going to implement (or at least most important parts of it) and see what kind of corner cases you might have.
+Prepare proof-of-concept of the architecture you are going to implement (or at least the most important parts of it) and see what kind of corner cases you might have.

 4. Use well-known libraries and frameworks to minimize the costs of updating snapshot versions and dealing with bugs.

 5. Cover your code with tests and implement integration tests for API checks.

 6. Build and use a well-organized continuous integration pipeline with “one-button” deploy and release.